 While this restaurant didn’t actually serve crab linguine, I might email them and suggest they add it to their menu for whenever the sun’s out again because, along with the aperol spritzes, crab linguine is the cuisine summer dreams are made of – and the perfect fodder for influencers.

 For me, just thinking of silky tendrils of pasta coated in tomato sauce flecked with crab, I’m transported to the Amalfi coast – why, I have no idea.
 It just seems fitting, don’t you think?
 All those lemons there could be put to good use and be juiced all over my dinner.
-So wherever you are, try this crab linguine, shut your eyes, and melt away from your kitchen, living room, dining room, as the summer Italian terrace awaits.
+So wherever you are, try this crab linguine with tomato sauce, shut your eyes, and melt away from your kitchen, living room, dining room, as the summer Italian terrace awaits.

 I was inspired by Gizzi Erskine’s recipe as hers included more than just crab, lemon and chilli.
 This recipe had body and muscle with all that garlic and tomato, and then honest to god, it’s like a third of a bottle of wine, so I swiftly earmarked the page.
 However, and nothing against Gizzi’s tastes, the recipe turned out to be far too acidic – tomatoes, white wine and the juice of a lemon is enough to give you an ulcer.
 So, the sour meter was turned down a notch, giving the crab – the quiet, unassuming star of the show after all – space to breathe.